Welcome from staff

+This topic is called 'Enchanted Woodland'.
 The children have been doing lots of Science and explored, seasons, trees, woodland animals, woodland plants and did an investigation to discover if pine cones know when it rains.
 The children have listened to lots of woodland stories and completed their own fantasy maps!
 We have spent lots of time in our school nature garden.

 In Year One we use Power Maths and the children have enjoyed learning all about numbers to 10 and are moving on to addition and subtraction.

 The children will continue to use Power Maths and will do the following topics:

 We use RWI for our reading and writing in Year One.

 Further information from : https://www.ruthmiskin.com/en/find-out-more/parents/

 Children will be sent home with a school reading book and reading record.
 These will be changed every Monday.
 RWI books will be sent home that match the reading ability of your child and other times we will send books home for you to share with your child.
 Once you have read/discussed the book with your child please comment in the reading record.
 Staff will listen to your child read in school and comment in their reading records, so children need their book bag in school each day.